gouravshenoy/gouravshenoy.github.io/_posts/2017-02-27-distributed-workload-2.md

 5. Test the end-to-end flow using a mock Orchestrator in the ```SchedulerTest.java``` file in the Scheduler project.

 ## Gossip protocol using SERF
 I have setup [SERF](https://www.serf.io) on the worker and scheduler nodes to perform cluster membership using gossip protocol.
+The purpose of using SERF is to enable the following:
+* If a worker joins/leaves/crashes, the scheduler is informed and can take some action.
+* Workers can communicate their attributes such as task execution capabilities, system performance, etc to the Scheduler.
+This will help the Scheduler make informed decisions such as which worker to forward the task execution request.

+Currently I have configured the Scheduler SERF agent to send an email to admin (myself) via handlers, in case any of the workers go down.

 ## Github Commits
 All commits are currently being made to the **develop** branch.
 My GitHub commits can be [tracked here](https://github.com/airavata-courses/spring17-workload-management/commits/develop?author=gouravshenoy).